New tools to improve performance

 It’s also important to remember that focusing on content marketing doesn’t mean you have to isolate your efforts to a single channel.
 In fact, one of the reasons why content marketing is so effective is that it’s easily paired with efforts on other channels.

 As P5 Marketing’s Robert Donnell says: “For B2B clients that sell a product that is a considered, researched purchase, we recommend content marketing that helps establish the company’s expertise.
 Then, social media, email marketing, paid social, and event marketing become channels to support and amplify the content marketing effort.”
+Use this lead generation dashboard to monitor the number of leads that come from your content marketing efforts.

 “A mix of content marketing and SEO drive a majority of our inbound leads (with the other chunk coming from referrals),” says demandDrive’s AJ Alonzo.